The basics of food security (and how it’s tied to everything)

 Across cultures, food is a way to bring togetherness to a group and celebrate community.
 But more than that, it’s one of a healthy human’s basic needs, along with water and shelter.
 Food is essential for every person to survive and thrive.

-Yet by May 2022, the United Nations was warning of a global food security crisis.
+Yet in recent years, the United Nations was warning of a global food security crisis.
 Despite all the world’s resources, food security or reliable access to enough affordable, nutritious food – is a pressing issue in multiple countries.

 In this article, we’ll explain the basics of food security.
 We’ll look at how it impacts adult and child health, agriculture, climate change and women’s empowerment.
 You’ll learn why food security is important and what we can do to improve it.
 And we’ll explain some of the causes of the global food crisis.